RISHABH1270/Kubernetes_Cheatsheet/README.md

 kubectl delete pod my-pod
 ```

+---

 ## 🛠️ Debugging a Pod

+Sometimes pods fail to start due to issues like incorrect images or pull errors.
+Here's how to diagnose and fix them like a pro 👨‍🔧

+### 🚫 Common Error: Broken Image

-If the image within the container inside the pod has been altered or tampered:
+If the image name in the pod is incorrect or doesn't exist:
 ```yaml
   containers:
     - name: nginx
       image: nginx123
 ```

 In this case, the pod won't be ready, and its status will show "ImagePullBackOff" or "ErrImage"

 ```bash
 kubectl describe pod my-pod
 ```

 You'll find the latest error message in the Events section.

-- Potential reasons:
+💡 Potential Causes
-- Registry unavailable
+- 🔌 Registry unavailable
-- Repository unavailable
-- Image unavailable
+- 📦 Image or repository not found
-- Authorization required
+- 🔒 Authorization required
-- Authorization failed
+- ❌ Authorization failed
+- 📝 Typo in the image name

 To directly edit the configuration of an existing Resources in the cluster:
 ```bash
 kubectl edit pod my-pod
 ```

+---

 ## 🔐➡️ Get inside a Pod